God be in my head

 Compel you now to ground your arms?

-It turned my intuition was right!
-When I reached the end of the book, I found that it had a postscript that included an interview with Leckie.
-In it, Leckie reveals that she is a shape-note singing aficionado, and tells the reader that the song quoted above is indeed from the Sacred Harp, as I had suspected.
+It turned out that my intuition was right!
+The book's postscript includes an interview with Ann Leckie in which she reveals that she is a shape-note singing aficionado, and tells the reader that the song quoted above is indeed from the Sacred Harp, as I had suspected.
 She even gives a plug for shape note singing:

 … I wish people felt freer to sing, and freer to enjoy people around them singing.